 “I’d say its mostly impractical.
 Although, I know many trail runners (including myself sometimes in the summer) do it to prevent ticks from attaching.” source

-But it makes sense that shaving would deter ticks.
-The first is obvious: ticks can grip hair, so if you are hairless (and are wearing shorts, skirt, or kilt), they can’t climb as fast (they are headed for your groin, by the way).
-The second is that you if you have hairless legs you can most likely better feel them crawling up your legs.
-I.e., all eight of their legs are touching your skin’s sensory array (or all six of their legs if they are larvae).
-The third is that when you remove all your leg hair you are removing a lot of sensory distractions caused by wind (experiment on swimmers), and thus you can zero in on things crawling on you.
+It makes sense that shaving would deter ticks.
+The first is obvious: ticks can grip hair, so if you are hairless (and are wearing shorts, skirt, or kilt), they can’t climb as fast.
+The second is that you if you have hairless legs you can most likely better feel them crawling up your leg.
+I.e., all eight of their legs are touching your skin’s sensory array.
+The third is that when you remove all your leg hair you are removing a lot of sensory distractions caused by wind (experiment on swimmers) and thus you can zero in on things crawling on you.
 Indeed, all of these mechanisms might touch on why we evolved to be relatively hairless in the first place.

-An easy way to assess would be to count numbers of ticks on a group of people out for a walk, some of whom shave.
+One experiment that needs to be done is to count the numbers of ticks on a group of people out for a walk, some of whom shave.
 But at least in the United States, that would break down to men versus women, and males smell worse than women and thus might attract more ticks, regardless of hirsuteness.
 And men are usually larger, so there’s the surface area thing that goes against us, too.
-So it would be far better to recruit a group of hairy-legged women and ask them to shave just one leg, then march around a field known to have ticks.
-Participants would tie white bandanas around their upper thighs to arrest the ticks before they got too intimate, then count tick numbers.
-But finding enough women who don’t shave might make the protocol hard to follow (again, at least in the United States).
-So perhaps using a group of guys would be more feasible.
-An ideal group might be a men’s college swim team right before the season begins.
-Just ask the coach to donate their legs for science.
-Would be an easy publication for a day’s work, and the experiment would be crazy photogenic.
+So it would be far better to recruit a group of hairy-legged people and ask them to shave just one leg, then march around a field known to have ticks.
+An ideal group for this experiment might be a men’s swim team right before the season begins.
+I.e., they all have hairy legs but will likely shave them for the season … so they won’t care.
+Would be crazy photogenic and a great way to strengthen bonds between campus coaches and faculty.
 Plus great team-building exercise.
 Would get the college on the evening news I’m sure.

 If somebody does go ahead and conducts this experiment — and if the effect is huge (my guess) — the next step would be to alert the folks at the CDC so they could add a shaving recommendation to their tick page.
 The reaction to that would be entertaining.